This chicken Jalfrezi recipe is heavily influenced by the British Bangladeshi and Pakistani food and features chicken in a spiced tomato gravy.

 What is a Jalfrezi Curry?

-The first Jalfrezi recipe in print dates back to the British Raj.
-They point to it as being a dish to use up leftovers frying them up with chili and onion.
+The first reference to Jalfrezi in print dates back to the British Raj.
+They point to it being a dish to use up leftovers frying them up with chilli and onion.

-So how to cook chicken Jalfrezi?
-Like many curries, this Jalfrezi curry starts with a thick and simmered spiced tomato sauce.
-You then go on to blend an then cook your marinaded chicken chunks and simmer further to allow the flavours to melt together.
+You then go on to blend and then cook your marinaded chicken chunks and simmer further to allow the spices to melt together.

-My website is littered with British Indian Curry recipes and they always prove popular with you guys.
-I hope this Chicken Jalfrezi recipe joins them amongst your favourites.
+My website is littered with British Indian Curries and they always prove popular with you guys.

 - 1 Tsp Cumin

 - 6 Green Chilli Peppers

 - 1 Tbsp Tomato Puree

 - 1 Tbsp Mustard Seeds